GvidoGvido/sourceful/README.md

 This is not a claim that the model independently produced reliable verdicts.
 Codex accelerated implementation decisions, testing, and visual/interaction iteration; GPT-5.6 performs bounded retrieval and structured analysis within Sourceful's explicit evidence model.

-### Submission checklist

-For a submission, pair this repository and the public deployment URL with a public demo under three minutes that shows a live BYOK investigation, an evidence path/dossier, and the distinction between supporting and refuting provenance paths.
-Explain in the narration how Codex accelerated the build and how GPT-5.6 is used in the live workflow.
-Add the required `/feedback` session ID in Devpost rather than committing it to the repository.

 ## Validation